 Not anymore!
 Now you can renew your prescription from any computer with a web camera.
 Our iOS app works on any iPhone running iOS 8.4 or later with a functional front-facing camera.
 Android app coming soon!

 You are not able to communicate directly with your reviewing doctor in real time.
 If they discover any abnormalities in your test, you will be made aware of their concerns.
 You will also get information about your physician after submitting your test, and will have the ability to reach your physician if you have any questions or concerns about the prescription that was issued.

-We are currently available in Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Iowa, Kansas, Kentucky, Louisiana, Maine, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nevada, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.
+We are currently available in Alabama, Alaska, Arizona, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Iowa, Kansas, Kentucky, Louisiana, Maine, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.
 We are rapidly expanding to new states.

 We offer the lowest priced contact lens refills.
 By using our test and purchasing our lenses, you can expect to save more than $150 a year when compared to any other way of getting a refill.

 We accept all major credit and debit cards.
 If you have a Flexible Savings Account, you can use the debit card for that account just like any other.